double-a-stories/life-of-the-party/README.md

 The source code underlying this project, including passage styling and Javascript, is licensed under the [MIT-0 license](/LICENSE-CODE).
 You may use any or all of of this code for any purpose **without attribution**.

 All prose and image content of this story is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
-You are free to share and adapt the content in any medium or format **with attribution**, and for **non-commercial purposes**.
+You are free to share and adapt the content in any medium or format **with attribution** for **non-commercial purposes**.

 ## Building from source